chip2int/didactic-data/README.md

-# Data Sets of the City
+# Data And the City
  Carson Lepre & Joseph Toney

  Project using Python and Pandas to: